The Last Dinner Party speak out on "privilege", respond to "cost of living" comments being "taken out of context"

 — The Point Of Everything (@TPOEblog) March 1, 2024

-Today (March 1) TLDP bassist Georgia Davies addressed the backlash in a statement, revealing that the quote had actually come from her.
+Today (March 1) TLDP bassist Georgia Davies addressed the backlash in a statement, revealing that the quote in question had actually come from her.
 “I can say with confidence that Abigail never said the quote that has been attributed to her in the article that’s going around,” she began.

 “The comment was lifted from an interview we did six months ago, removed of context, tone and intention, and it’s now been shoehorned into a new article about something totally different.”